BitBoxSwiss/2FA-app/README.md

 ## Digital Bitbox QR app

-**Work in progress.
-Not fully tested.**

-This smartphone app is a general purpose and minimalistic barcode scanner, using the wildabeast BarcodeScanner plugin.
+This smartphone app is a general purpose barcode scanner with a minimalistic interface.
+It uses the wildabeast BarcodeScanner plugin.

-For the Digital Bitbox, it is used to verify QR codes before signing a transaction.
+For the Digital Bitbox, it is also used to verify QR codes before signing a transaction.
 This avoids handcrafted man-in-the-middle attacks on compromised computers by verifying that you are signing the correct transaction.

 Just click the button to scan.
 Plain text is printed as is.
 JSON-formatted text is pretty-printed.
-AES-256-CBC encrypted text is decrypted with a user-supplied password (hardcoded at the moment).
+AES-256-CBC encrypted text is decrypted with a user-supplied password, which is set after clicking on the options icon at the bottom of the screen.

 ## Installation